MaciejMazurowski/Breast-dense-tissue-segmentation/README.md

 The main requirement for dataset preparation is to have image names the same as corresponding masks names (e.g. both image and the corresponding mask named <case_id>_<slice_number>.png).

 ### Prediction
+After training your model and saving it to MODEL.pth (or download our pretrained model), you can easily test the output masks on your images.

+To predict images in a folder and save it:

+`python predict.py -i image_folder_path/ -o save_path/ -m model_path/checkpoint.pth`

 ### Training